AnwarShahriar/DumbGraphqlAndroidDemo/README.md

 3. Add unit tests
 4. UI enhancement
 5. Using a proper GraphQL client
+6. Handle configuration changes (orientation et al.)
-6. Add one here :)
+7. Add one here :)

 **Caution** Do not take this demo as a serious work.
 I'm just exploring these stuffs, so what you see is the outcome of my learning process.